cyberkade/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+-Semantic HTML elements are elements that serve a clear purpose.
+Humans and the browser can both look at a semantic HTML tag and know what kind of content goes inside of it.
+It helps people that use screen readers navigate website easier.
+Example: header, footer, nav, section

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+-Block elements take up an entire line and push other elements above/below the block element, while inline elements are able to fall in line with other elements.
+Width and height, as well as top and bottom margin, are ignored by inline elements.
+An inline elements width and height is determined by the content inside of the element

 3. What are the 4 areas of the box model?

+- The four areas of the box model are content, padding, border, and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+-The cross-axis

 5. Explain why git is valuable to a team of developers.

+-Git helps teams work together allowing a group work on the same project at a time, and track progress to go back to in case of a bug that breaks the site.
+Git essentially makes the process as efficient as possible.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.